 Strandings of humpback whales entangled in fishing gear or with injuries caused by interactions with gear are another source of mortality data.
 The only fishery-related humpback stranding in an area thought to be occupied by animals from this stock was reported by a U. S. Coast Guard vessel in late June 1997 operating near the Bering Strait.
 The whale was found floating dead entangled in netting and trailing orange buoys (National Marine Mammal Laboratory, Platforms of Opportunity Program, unpubl. data, 7600 Sand Point Way NE, Seattle, WA 98115).
 With the given data it is not possible to determine which fishery (or even which country) caused the mortality.
 Note, that this mortality has been attributed the Western North Pacific stock, but without a tissue sample (for genetic analysis) or a photograph (for matching to known Japanese animals) it is not possible to be for certain (i.e., it may have belonged to the Central North Pacific stock).
-No strandings or sightings of entangled humpback whales of this stock were reported between 1999 and 2003; however, effort in western Alaska is low.
+No strandings or sightings of entangled humpback whales of this stock were reported between 2001 and 2005; however, effort in western Alaska is low.

-Table 41.
-Summary of incidental mortality and serious injury of humpback whales (Western North Pacific stock) due to commercial fisheries from 1990 to 2003 and calculation of the mean annual mortality rate.
+Table 35.
+Summary of incidental mortality and serious injury of humpback whales (Western North Pacific stock) due to commercial fisheries from 2001 to 2005 and calculation of the mean annual mortality rate.
 Mean annual mortality in brackets represents a minimum estimate.
-For a particular fishery, the most recent 5 years of available data are used in the mortality calculation when more than 5 years of data are provided.
 Details of how percent observer coverage is measured is included in Appendix 6.
-The humpback whale mortality from 2002 was seen by an observer but not during an "observed set"; thus quantification of effort cannot be accomplished and the single record cannot be extrapolated to provide a total estimated mortality level.
-These mortalities occurred in an area of known overlap with the Central North Pacific stock of humpback whales.
-Since the stock identification is unknown, the mortalities are reflected in both SARs.
 N/A indicates that data are not available.

-Fishery name Years Data Range of Observed Estimated Mean

-- type observer mortality (in mortality (in annual

-coverage given yrs.) given yrs.) mortality

-Bering Sea/Aleutian Islands 1999 obs data 75.2 1 1 0.29

-pollock trawl 2000 76.2 0 0 (CV = 0.55)

-2001 79.0 0 0

-2002 80.0 0 0

-2003 82.2 0 0

-Bering Sea sablefish pot 1999 obs data 44.1 0 0 0.20

-2000 62.6 0 0 (N/A)

-2001 38.7 0 0

-2002 40.6 0 1

-2003 21.7 0 0

-Observer program total 0.49

-Reported

-mortalities

-Unknown fishery (Bering Sea) 94-03 strand N/A 0, 0, 0, 1, 0, 20.2 [20.2]

-data 0, 0, 0, 0

-Minimum total annual mortality [20.69]
+Fishery name Years Data type Observer coverage Observed mortality (in given yrs.)
+Estimated mortality (in given yrs.)
+Mean annual mortality Bering Sea sablefish pot 2001 2002 2003 2004 2005 obs data 38.7 40.6 21.7 49.1 39.2 0 0 0 0 0 1 1 0 0 0.20 2 (N/A) Observer program total 0.20 Reported mortalities Unknown fishery (Bering Sea) 2001- 2005 strand data N/A 0, 0, 0, 0, 0 \$0.0 [\$0.0] Minimum total annual mortality • [\$0.2]